Bigcvl2212/Anytime_Fitness_Bot_Modular/FIXES_SUMMARY_NOV_2_2025.md

 - ✅ Groq AI services operational
 - ✅ All routes and blueprints registered
 - ✅ Admin login working
+- ✅ Multi-club credentials configured
 - ✅ Zero critical errors

 **Ready for use!** 🚀

+**To activate multi-club selection:** Log out, restart the app, and log back in.